nobedee/test-repo/USAGE_AGREEMENT.md

 # Disclaimer and Acknowledgment of Understanding

-By proceeding to use the testing tool provided in this repository ("test-repo"), you affirm that you meet the following criteria for both local tests and/or GitHub Codespace tests, and you understand and accept the associated requirements:
+By proceeding to use the testing tool provided in this repository ("data-conversion-test"), you affirm that you meet the following criteria for both local tests and/or GitHub Codespace tests, and you understand and accept the associated requirements:

 ## CRITERIA FOR LOCAL and/or GITHUB CODESPACE TESTS ACKNOWLEDGMENT: